short walks in queenstown

 Be prepared

 Wherever you decide to walk you should be prepared for inclement weather so always take a jacket and wear comfortable walking shoes.
 A bottle of water is a must as well as plenty of sunscreen and a hat when the sun's out.
-For hiking into the surrounding mountains for more than 3 hours, a more detailed equipment list is recommended including a first aid kit, food, water and warm clothing - click here to see ours
+For hiking into the surrounding mountains for more than 3 hours, a more detailed equipment list is recommended including a first aid kit, food, water and warm clothing - click here to see our recommended clothing list.

 Cell phone coverage can be patchy in the hills, so always tell someone where you are going and when you intend to return.